A Current Perspective on Encryption Algorithms

 During the first phase, NIST will evaluate the algorithms, including

-using publically submitted evaluations, and select a shortlist.
+using publicly submitted evaluations, and select a shortlist of at most 5.

 These will then be more extensively evaluated during the second phase